QuratUlAin00786/EmrSoft2025/MOBILE_PRODUCTION_SETUP.md

 ```

 ### 2. Update Your Production URL (if different)
-If your Replit app has a different production URL, update these files:
+If your Averox app has a different production URL, update these files:
 - `cura_patient/lib/services/api_service.dart` (line 11)
 - `cura_doctor/lib/services/api_service.dart` (line 14)